-For amateur golfers, with all the various putter head shapes, the best putter for you is out there.
-If you have any questions on finding the right putter for you and your game, please don't hesitate to reach out to me or another Golf expert here at Curated.
+For amateur golfers, with all the various putter head shapes, the blade vs. mallet putter debate is solvable, and the best putter for you is out there!
+If you have any questions about finding the right putter for you and your game, please don't hesitate to reach out to me or another Golf Expert here on Curated.

 Good luck in the search for your next new putter!